ChromAIca/ChromAIca.github.io/Paid_Eval_ImagenHub/README.md

 In image generations, we provide user input (conditions) to guide the image.
 The conditions can be different according to the task.
 ![image](https://github.com/ChromAIca/ChromAIca.github.io/assets/34955859/6c2e9b84-3375-4354-b6f7-4a80569ae252)

-This is how do we decide SC score to judge whether the conditions are fulfilling the requirement:
+This is how we decide the SC score to judge whether the conditions are fulfilling the requirement:

 | Condition 1                 | Condition 2 (if applicable) | Condition 3  (if applicable)| SC rating |
 |-----------------------------|-----------------------------|-----------------------------|-----------|